-During business hours (weekdays 09:00-18:00), all members of web_ops_group are notified for alerts.
-In the evenings and on weekends, Bob, Jack, and Jane share the on-call duty, rotating daily.
+During business hours (weekdays 09:00-18:00), all members of DevOps Team are notified for alerts.
+In the evenings and on weekends, Elizabeth, Darren, and Ibrahim share the on-call duty, rotating daily.

-- Give the schedule a Name using only letters, numbers, underscores, and dots.
+- Give the schedule a Name.
+Names can only contain alphanumeric characters, dots, underscores, and dashes.
 In this scenario, a schedule named ”businesshours_offhours” will be created.
-Select this name when setting up alerts recipients to have alerts sent to the appropriate on-call technician.
+Select this name when setting up alerts recipients to have alerts sent to the appropriate on-call responders.

 - Select the appropriate Time zone and save.